AS400671/server-config/README.md

 ### GRETAP Tunneling

-If you're using GRETAP tunneling, make sure that bird resets the GRETAP connection upon starting (and restarting) bird daemon.
+If you're using GRETAP tunneling, make sure that BIRD resets the GRETAP connection upon starting (and restarting) BIRD daemon.

 You can do this by editing the `/usr/lib/bird/prepare-environment` as follows